git-sim/connfi-tc/README.md

 | GET |/accounts/{accountID}<br/>/folders |NA |Returns list of folders {TotalNumberOfFolders, FolderInfo[]} |Summary of folder  info.<br/> FolderInfo:= <br/> {Name, Idx, NumTotal, NumUnviewed} |
 |GET |/accounts/{accountID}<br/>/folders/{folderID} |?[limit=n]<br/>&[page=n]<br/>&[sortorder=-1 \| 1]<br/>&[sort= time\|sender\|subject]| {HeaderInfo, Messages[]} |Returns the messages in a folder sorted/limited/paged for the frontend.<br/>Page size is specified by limit.<br/>So {Limit:10,Page:0} gives the first 10 messages.  {Limit:10,Page:1} gives the next 10.<br/>HeaderInfo is {{Original query params}, FolderInfo} |

+#### messages: Under '/accounts/{accountID}' .
+Access to messages for a particular user regardless of what folder they are in.
+Mainly used for creating, deleting, and marking messages as read.
+Retrieval/Display of messages is best done via the 'account/{accountID}/folders/{folderID}' endpoint.

+POST /accounts/{accountID}/messages
+    Creates a new message
+    Input:  message as body param
+    Output: Returns message id of created message

+GET ./messages
+    List of messages limit and offset are optional.
+If not specified means all messages.
+    Input:  ?[limit=n]
+            &[offset=n]
+    Output: Returns the total number of messages, and a list of messages(limit,offset)
+            {TotalNumberOfMessages,  Messages[]}

+GET  ./messages/{messageID}
+    Returns a specific message
+    Input:  none
+    Output: {Message}

+PUT ./messages/{messageID}
+    Modify a message in a folder to mark it as viewed.
+    Input:  viewed=0\|1
+    Output: none

+DELETE ./messages/{messageID}
+    Deletes a message
+    Input:  none
+    Output: none

   ---- Original API here for comparison Remove when the refactored api is live ----

     * The endpoints are